xitop/jsonstrip/README.md

 or similar file in JSON format and wants to comment the contents.
 Those comments need to be removed before the document can be loaded.

+#### Which comment types are recognized?

+Only JavaScript comments, both single line and multi-line.
+As the name implies, the JSON comes from the JavaScript (JS) programming language.
+Other comment types like the ~~`# shell script comment`~~ are not supported.

 ## Features

 - The **main feature** is that line/column position of text is preserved.